ccjit/colorsteal/README.md

 but anyway, i'd like to make this project more accessible to beginners and optimize the code (maybe a bit too far...)

-this is just some shitshow i made out of boredom, have fun messing around, and always put your own perspective of colorsteal in the "me" branch.
+this is just some shitshow i made out of boredom, have fun messing around, and always put your own perspective of colorsteal in this branch.